 In Patagonia, you will see a lot of Calafate berries growing in the bushes.
 They are delicious fresh, as a jam or a liquor.

 The legend says that anyone who eats Calafate berries will return to Patagonia.

 And now I need to mention the most important food – the buns, or any fresh pastry.
 Thanks to German immigrants, the pastry they make in all of Patagonia was the best we’ve ever had in South America.

-- Chile travel guide including Easter Island & Patagonia– country wide guidebook, a favorite book for every traveler (digital version also available)
+- Chile travel guide including Easter Island & Patagonia – countrywide guidebook, a favourite book for every traveller (digital version also available)

 - Adventure map of Chile – a very detailed map, ideal for planning

 - Latin American Spanish in your pocket – we also carried a small book with key phrases and words for communicating in Spanish.
 The Spanish app we downloaded wasn’t always useful when trying to communicate.